 The LLB at Westminster develops graduate attributes in a cohesive and coordinated way.
 In the students final year they are expected to reflect on the graduate attributes they have acquired throughout the degree and identify areas for further development throughout that final year of study.
-Opportunities will be provided by the Law School to encourage this development, through the Law Schools links with employers, alumni in various professions, the wider research community (e.g. through attending conferences) and the School's partner institutions in Europe, which offer opportunities for international engagement through the year of study abroad.
+Opportunities will be provided by the Law School to encourage this development, through the Law Schools links with employers, alumni in various professions, the wider research community (eg through attending conferences), specialist professional associations (eg the Franco-British Association of Lawyers) and the School's partner institutions in France, which offer opportunities for international engagement through the year of study abroad.